-With summer winding down in Carson City, now is an ideal time to get a head start on air conditioner maintenance.
+With summer winding down in Carson City, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t washed it lately, it could be full of dirt and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+If you haven’t washed it recently, it could be full of mud and debris from your yard.
+This accumulation can decrease your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We suggest having your air conditioning system professionally tuned-up every year.
+We recommend having your air conditioning system professionally serviced once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility bills.
+Clean equipment can be more energy efficient, which could save you money on utility costs.

-Regular AC maintenance also helps our technicians locate and address minor issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians spot and address minor issues before they develop into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some maintenance you can do alone between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your equipment once you’ve cleaned it.
+Pick a mild day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can check the unit once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money